hnsreddy/automatick/README.md

 ## Installing

-Clone this repo anywhere you want to and run the following command after navigating to the application base folder (normally this would be a folder named "automatic")
+Clone this repo anywhere you want to and run the following command after navigating to the application base folder (normally this would be a folder named "automatick")

 ```
 bin/setup.sh